At

 Nelson

-classical music.
+classical music is his best use of time.
 With an air of superiority, good looks, and wearing

 driving gloves or the occasional ascot, he exudes big-shot qualities.